petmac/petmac.github.io/content/posts/solid.md

 ---
+date: 2022-03-17T23:45:28Z
+description: ""
+draft: false
+featured_image: ""
+tags: []
 title: "The SOLID Principles"
-date: 2022-03-17T23:45:28Z
+toc: true
+type: "post"
 ---

-# Introduction
+## Introduction

 In order to guide programmers to effectively apply object-oriented design, the industry settled on what we call [the SOLID principles](https://en.wikipedia.org/wiki/SOLID).

 I believe that while the SOLID principles were marketed to encourage “good” use of OOP, they just as effectively *discourage* the use of OOP!

-# The principles
+## The principles

-## Single responsibility principle
+### Single responsibility principle

 > every module, class or function in a computer program should have responsibility over a single part of that program's functionality, and it should encapsulate that part.